qbwc/qbwc/README.md

   * Code that genrates a qbxml request
   * Code that generates an array of qbxml requests

-*Note: All requests may be in ruby hash form, generated using quickbooks_api.
-Raw requests are supported supported as of 0.0.3 (8/28/2012)*
+*Note: All requests may be in ruby hash form, generated qbxml Raw requests are supported supported as of 0.0.3 (8/28/2012)*

 The code block is re-evaluated every time a session instance with that job is